-Soprano Lara Wasserman recently performed the role of Lucy from Jake Heggie’s Again at the Center for Contemporary Opera in New York City.
-In addition to her role in Again, Lara has sung the roles of Zerlina in Don Giovanni, Cunegonde in Candide, and Madame Goldentrill in The Impresario.
+Soprano Lara Wasserman recently performed with the Orchestra of New Spain in Dallas, TX.
+In addition to her choral singing, Lara has also sung the role of Lucy in Jake Heggie’s Again at the Center for Contemporary Opera in New York City, as well as the roles of Zerlina in Don Giovanni, Cunegonde in Candide, and Madame Goldentrill in The Impresario.
 She has performed scenes from Arabella as Zdenka, Le Nozze di Figaro as Susanna, and Manon as Manon.
 She has appeared with the University of North Texas Baroque Orchestra singing solos from Haydn’s Missa in angustiis and with the Lawrence Symphony Orchestra singing solos from Handel’s Messiah.

 In June of 2011, Lara completed her Bachelor of Music degree at Lawrence University where she studied with Steven Paul Spears.
 She has had the pleasure of singing in master classes with Dale Duesing, Jake Heggie, Cynthia Lawrence, Carol Vaness, and Roger Vignoles, among others.
 Lara is a native of Iowa City, Iowa where she began taking piano lessons at age four and violin lessons at age twelve before beginning her voice study at age fifteen.
 She completed her student teaching in the Fox Valley during the 2010-2011 school year and is currently working to earn her Master of Music degree in vocal performance and choral conducting at the University of Northern Iowa where she studies with Dr. Jean McDonald and Dr. John Wiles.